Build a Journaling Habit That Actually Sticks

 Overcomplicated setups

-The most common mistake is starting with a system that demands too much.
+The most common mistake is starting with a system that asks too much.
 A full daily spread with mood scales, energy levels, gratitude lists, intentions, and a weekly review — all at once.
 On the first enthusiastic weekend, it feels energising.
 By Tuesday of the second week, the overhead alone is enough to make you skip.

 Unrealistic expectations